Lower Level of Frazee Hall, next to the student center facing Administration Drive.

 In the depths of winter I finally learned there was in me an invincible summer. - Albert Camus

 Laura completed both her undergraduate and graduate degrees at Eastern Kentucky University.
 She received her Bachelor's in Communication Studies and a Master's in Human Services.
 Prior to joining the VIP Center, Laura worked in Res Life, where she focused on student involvement and engagement.
-Laura joined the VIP Center, eager to be a part of a group who works tirelessly to end power-based personal violence.
+Laura joined the VIP Center, eager to be a part of a group who works tirelessly to end interpersonal violence.
 Laura is without a doubt an extrovert, and gains her energy from being around others.
 Whenever you are bored and need someone to talk to, swing by the VIP Center, she would love to talk and get to know you!

 Malones, Chedders, Dominos, Cheesecake Factory, Olive Garden, and Five Guys Burgers and Fries.

 I LOVE Reality TV...
 The Bachelor/Bachelorette, Dance Moms, Hardcore Pawn, Real World/Road Rules Challenges, Big Brother, Amazing Race, Shipping Wars and The Real Housewives.

 Catch Me if You Can, Crazy Stupid Love, Wedding Crashers, The Notebook, Bridesmaids and Just Go With It.

 Carol A. Taylor, MSW comes to the VIP Center from the world of child welfare after surviving it for nearly 20 years.
 Taking all that she's learned from working with families, children, communities and agencies she's ready to spend the next 20 years working to end power based violence.
 "This is my dream job" is a phrase you'll hear from her over and over again for the forseeable future or until someone drops of one of those gigantic checks for millions of dollars.